Who are Kilter & Rammel?

 Olly is the host of the YouTube channel CriminOlly, where he talks about crime, pulp, horror…that kind of thing.
 Olly used to write books, but decided it was easier to talk about other people’s instead.
 He lives on the south coast of England with his family, cat, and hundreds of trashy paperbacks.

-S. M. Davis is an editorial assistant at Kilter & Rammel, and my right-hand man, to be honest.
-He joined us to assist with proofreading for TRASH TALES and proved to be such a great addition to the team that he’s sticking with us for FUN IN THE DARK, where he’ll be doing more proofreading and editing as well as helping to select the stories for each anthology.
+S. M. Davis is an associate editor at Kilter & Rammel.
+He joined us to assist with proofreading for CriminOlly presents Trash Tales: An Anthology of Trashy Fiction and proved to be such a great addition to the team that he’s sticking with us for the whole Fun in the Dark anthology series, where he’ll be doing more proofreading and editing as well as helping to select the stories for each volume.

 S. M. Davis was born, raised, and educated in New England, receiving undergraduate degrees in theater and religion and a Masters of Divinity in Buddhist Ministry.
 He is a Buddhist teacher and a translator, splitting his time between India and the USA.
 His writing has previously appeared in Garbology: The GarbAugust Anthology of Awesome Trash (Tough Times Publishing, 2024) and Trash Tales: An Anthology of Trashy Fiction (Kilter & Rammel Publishing, 2025).